watchbutdonotlearn/LANtransfer/README.md

 # LANtransfer
-For transferring files on LAN
+A project for transferring files on LAN.
+It's actually just a wrapper over netcat, but the command is a hundred times easier to type and remember.